ESSS/alfasim-sdk/docs/source/04_application_hooks.rst

 Application Hooks
 ====================

-The application hooks allows plugins top add custom models or custom checks in application as well to configure internal setting from the ALFAsim.
+The application hooks allow plugins top add custom models or custom checks in the application as well to configure internal settings from the ALFAsim.
 To add an application hook is necessary to implement the given hook in a python file that is already available on your plugin project folder.

 As an example, if the ``alfasim-sdk template`` command was created with the name ``myplugin`` the necessary file to